hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 }
 ```

-Configurations that reference modules via the generic hostname can be used without modification on any PTFE instance, which is not possible when using hardcoded hostnames.
+Configurations that reference modules via the generic hostname can be used without modification on any Terraform Enterprise instance, which is not possible when using hardcoded hostnames.

-~> **Important:** `localterraform.com` only works within a PTFE instance — when run outside of PTFE, Terraform can only use private modules with a literal hostname.
-To test configurations on a developer workstation, you must replace the generic hostname with a literal hostname in any module sources, then change them back before committing to VCS.
-We are working on ways to make this smoother in the future; in the meantime, we only recommend `localterraform.com` for large organizations that use multiple PTFE instances.
+~> **Important:** `localterraform.com` only works within a Terraform Enterprise instance — when run outside of Terraform Enterprise, Terraform can only use private modules with a literal hostname.
+To test configurations on a developer workstation without the remote backend configured, you must replace the generic hostname with a literal hostname in any module sources, then change them back before committing to VCS.
+We are working on ways to make this smoother in the future; in the meantime, we only recommend `localterraform.com` for large organizations that use multiple Terraform Enterprise instances.

 ## Running Configurations with Private Modules

-### In Terraform Enterprise
+### In Terraform Cloud

-TFE can use your private modules during plans and applies with no extra configuration, _as long as the workspace is configured to use Terraform 0.11 or higher._
+Terraform Cloud can use your private modules during plans and applies with no extra configuration, _as long as the workspace is configured to use Terraform 0.11 or higher._

 A given workspace can only use private modules from the organization it belongs to.
 If you want to use the same module in multiple organizations, you should add it to both organizations' registries.
 (See [Sharing Modules Across Organizations](./publish.html#sharing-modules-across-organizations).)

 ### On the Command Line

 If you're using Terraform 0.11 or higher, you can use private modules when applying configurations on the CLI.
-To do this, you must provide a valid [TFE API token](../users-teams-organizations/users.html#api-tokens).
+To do this, you must provide a valid [Terraform Cloud API token](../users-teams-organizations/users.html#api-tokens).

 #### Permissions